Code of Ethics and Conduct.

 Use of email

-You must exercise the same care, caution and etiquette in sending e-mail or other messages as they would in normal written business communications.
-We will not tolerate abusive or unprofessional e-mails or other messages or anything that may damage our reputation or our relationship with our clients or viewers.
+You must exercise the same care, caution and etiquette in sending email or other messages as you would in normal written business communications.
+We will not tolerate abusive or unprofessional emails or other messages, or anything that may damage our reputation or our relationship with our clients or viewers.

 You are accountable for your actions on the internet and email systems.
 You must never use our systems or equipment to send or intentionally receive, retrieve, distribute, store or access: